Traits

 Using traits

-A trait is added to the traithandler (if you use TraitProperty the handler is just created under the hood) after which one can access it as a property on the handler (similarly to how you can do .db.attrname for Attributes in Evennia).
+A trait are entities added to the traithandler (if you use TraitProperty the handler is just created under the hood) after which one can access it as a property on the handler (similarly to how you can do .db.attrname for Attributes in Evennia).

 All traits have a read-only field .value.
 This is only used to read out results, you never manipulate it directly (if you try, it will just remain unchanged).
 The .value is calculated based on combining fields, like .base and .mod - which fields are available and how they relate to each other depends on the trait type.